bgigurtsis/blog/about.md

 I'm Billy Gigurtsis, an IT professional from London, England.
 My career started around two years ago training as a desktop support engineer.
 Since then I’ve expanded my experience through multiple contracts in various IT support roles.
 I hope to transition away from IT support into infrastructure within the next 1-2 years.
 To this end, I have been upskilling by learning CentOS / RedHat to become certified as a RedHat Systems Administrator.

-I built this website partly as a learning exercise too.
+I built this website partly as a learning exercise.
 It's Jekyll based, hosted on AWS/GitHub with CI/CD integration.
-I'm also an avid programmer, using Python and C/C++ right now for an Arduino project.
-I've just begun learning Clojure to satiate my interest in functional programming.
+I'm an avid programmer, currently using Python and C/C++ for an Arduino project.
+I've also begun learning Clojure to satiate my interest in functional programming.
 Most of these projects can be found on my [GitHub](https://github.com/bgigurtsis).

 In my spare time I love to volunteer.
 I have the time and the skills so it makes sense to use those to help where I can.
 Recently I travelled to northern Sweden to help integrate youth back into society.
 I also participate as a mentor in my local 'CoderDojo' where children come to learn about programming through [Scratch](https://scratch.mit.edu/).
 You can read about the rest of my volunteering roles at the bottom of my [CV](https://www.bgigurtsis.com/CV).